MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/connected-experiences.md

 If you are signed in with a work or school account, the admin in your organization will decide whether these connected experiences are available to you.
 You won't see any choices for these connected experiences if you go to **File** > **Account** > **Account Privacy** > **Manage Settings**.

 > [!NOTE]
-> If you're using Office for Mac, open any Office application and select the app menu (such as Word, or Excel) > **Preferences** > **Privacy**.
+> - If you're using Office for Mac, open any Office application and select the app menu (such as Word, or Excel) > **Preferences** > **Privacy**.
 This will open the Account Privacy settings dialog box where you can see your privacy options.
+> - For more information, see [Account Privacy Settings](https://support.microsoft.com/office/3e7bc183-bf52-4fd0-8e6b-78978f7f121b).

 If you are the admin for your organization, you can use policy settings to determine whether these connected experiences are available to your users.
 If you don't use these policy settings, all connected experiences will be available for your users.
 For more information about using these policy settings, see the following articles: